Here you learn ...

 5. Naturalization without a settlement permit for skilled workers

-That depends on whether you also fulfilled the requirements for the EU Blue Card with the other residence title.
-The law only requires employment that meets the requirements for the EU Blue Card in order for a settlement permit to be issued.
+That depends on whether you also met the salary requirement for the EU Blue Card with the other residence permit.
+The law only requires that you have been employed in a job that meets the requirements for the EU Blue Card in order to be granted the settlement permit.
 It is not necessary for you to actually have the EU Blue Card.
 However, we would like to point out that some immigration authorities (e.g. the KVR Munich) interpret the law differently.

 The months in which you have paid into the pension insurance scheme are decisive for calculating the periods of residence.

-Can spouses of Blue Card holders also apply for a settlement permit after 21 or 27 months?
+Can spouses of Blue Card holders also apply for a settlement permit after just 21 or 27 months?

 When can self-employed persons apply for a settlement permit?

-Can children also apply for a settlement permit?
+Can children apply for a settlement permit?

-What are “comparable expenses” for pension insurance?
+What are ‘comparable expenses’ for pension insurance?

-What does securing a livelihood mean?
+What does ‘secure livelihood’ mean?

 Can I apply for a settlement permit without an employment contract?